 Apixaban is usually taken twice a day.
-Recommended dosage may vary and depends on the condition being treated and timing; for example, starting dose may be different to maintenance (usual) dose.
+Recommended dosage may vary depending on the condition being treated and timing; for example, starting dose may be different from the maintenance (usual) dose.
 Apixaban (Eliquis) comes as 2.5 and 5mg tablets.

 Apixaban can be taken with or without food at the same time every day.

 As with other anticoagulants, common side effects for apixaban relate to the risk of bleeding, which very rarely can be life-threatening (bleeding in the brain).